tee8z/lightning-sentinel/README.md

 - Proceed to register with the bot the same way as if you were using the existing bot

  ***NOTE: DO NOT HAVE THIS RUNNING ON THE SAME POWER SOURCE AS WHERE YOUR NODE IS RUNNING (WOULD DEFEATE THE PURPOSE OF THE BOT) ***

+TODO:
+- make sure can work with c-lightning and raw LND & a rest api running